JAlcocerT/JAlcocerT/content/blog/dev-STREAMLIT-re_aigen.md

 * **Frontend Integration:**  Nhost provides SDKs for integrating with your frontend.
 * **Good for:**  Projects where you need a backend with GraphQL API and serverless functions.

+6. LogTo

+{{< /details >}}

 **Recommendation:**

 * **For most cases, especially if you're not already deeply invested in a specific backend technology, Supabase or Appwrite are excellent starting points.** They offer a good balance of ease of use and functionality.
 They handle the complexities of user authentication and provide you with the tools to quickly integrate it into your frontend.
 * **If you need a very robust and flexible IAM solution and are comfortable with the complexity, Keycloak is a powerful choice.**
 * **If you have very specific requirements or want complete control, building your own backend is an option, but it's the most time-consuming.**

 Remember that even with these self-hostable options, you'll still need to choose a frontend framework (React, Vue, etc.) to build the user interface of your application.
-These solutions primarily handle the backend aspects of user management.

 ---